Bong Kalo: Nalkutan

-In January 2018 Kalo joined Vanuatuan club Nalkutan to play for them in the 2018 OFC Champions League.
+In January 2018, Kalo joined Vanuatuan club Nalkutan to play for them in the 2018 OFC Champions League.
 He scored 2 goals in 7 matches in the continental tournament.

-Lautoka FC
+Lautoka

-On January 4, 2019, it was announced that Bong Kalo would join Lautoka F.C. to play the 2019 OFC Champions League.
+On January 4, 2019, it was announced that Bong Kalo would join Fijian club, Lautoka to play in the 2019 OFC Champions League.

 ABM Galaxy F.C.

-After playing in Fiji he returned to Vanuatu to play for ABM Galaxy F.C.
-He scored 4 goals in 5 matches in 2019 Port Vila FA Cup, helping Galaxy to be 2019 PVFA Cup runner-up.
+After playing in Fiji, he returned to Vanuatu to play for ABM Galaxy He scored 4 goals in 5 matches in 2019 Port Vila FA Cup, helping Galaxy to be 2019 PVFA Cup runner-up.

 International career

-U17
+Youth

 In 2013 Kalo was called up to play in the 2013 OFC U-17 Championship on home soil.
 1–1 draws against Papua New Guinea and Fiji, a 2–1 loss against New Zealand, and two 3–1 victories against the Cook Islands and New Caledonia were not enough to top the group and to qualify for the 2013 FIFA U-17 World Cup.